 2. Do I need an order from my doctor?
 No. Screening or routine mammograms do not require a physician’s order.

-5. How do you compare this year’s films to last year’s films if I had them done at another facility?
-The medical release form that you sign allows us to request your most recent films from any facility.
+5. How do you compare this year’s images to last year’s images if I had them done at another facility?
+The medical release form that you sign allows us to request your most recent images from any facility.
 This is standard medical practice.
-Once we receive the films, our radiologist will do a comparative review of this year’s films against your last mammogram.
-Then, we return your previous films.
+Once we receive the images, our radiologist will do a comparative review of this year’s images against your last mammogram.

 6. Will my Doctor receive a report?
 Yes.
-Once your films have been read and compared to your previous films (if they are available), we send our radiologist’s interpretation directly to the physician you have identified on your patient information form.
+Once your images have been read and compared to your previous images (if they are available), we send our radiologist’s interpretation directly to the physician you have identified on your patient information form.
 In addition, YOU will also receive a report from our radiologist.

 8. Are the results kept private?
 Yes!
 HIPAA Law (Health Insurance Portability and Accountability Act) requires all healthcare providers to guarantee privacy in accessing patient records.
-Therefore, the medical release form that we ask you to sign specifically gives WDC permission to obtain information from other healthcare providers as it pertains to your mammogram and breast health such as: obtaining previous films, providing our films to your physician.
+Therefore, the medical release form that we ask you to sign specifically gives WOMEN’S DIAGNOSTIC CENTER permission to obtain information from other healthcare providers as it pertains to your mammogram and breast health such as: obtaining previous images, providing our images to your physician.
 It does NOT allow us to share private information with your employer.

 9. What is the difference between a screening mammogram and a diagnostic mammogram?
-They may be the same exam.
-A diagnostic mammogram is required when your physician notes that you have palpable lumps, nipple discharge, and/or other possible symptoms of breast problems.
-Another difference is that a diagnostic mammogram requires that a radiologist be on-site.
-The radiologist will be able to order additional views and/or an ultrasound, if needed, at the time of your diagnostic mammogram.
-This is why we cannot perform diagnostic mammograms on our mobile unit.
+A screening mammogram is usually provided once a year and is considered a preventative health service.
+A diagnostic mammogram may be required when a screening or physician exam suggests follow-up care and/or additional images.
+A radiologist will be able to order additional views and/or an ultrasound, if needed, at the time of your diagnostic mammogram.

 10. Can you bill the insurance company directly?
-Yes.
+Yes we will bill your insurance company directly.
 However, depending upon whether your employer offers a self-funded or insurance plan, we will follow the billing instructions we are given.
-WDC’s Administrator will work directly with you and your employer to ensure a smooth process.
+Women’s Diagnostic Center will work directly with you and your employer to ensure a smooth process.

 11. Will the on-site company coordinator receive support in planning the mammography event?
 Absolutely!
-WDC’s Administrator and our entire mobile team “partners” with your coordinator to eliminate the burden of producing “another” event while maximizing attendance.
-We provide your on-site coordinator with template documents that can be edited with your specific information for quick and easy communication.
-We also provide the appointment schedule, all patient forms, and several documents that can be used to communicate with your employees.
+Women’s Diagnostic Center and our entire mobile team “partners” with your coordinator to help create a successful mammogram event for everyone.
+We provide your on-site coordinator with communication documents as well as information on the options for advance scheduling that works with your organization.
 Most importantly, we customize our program to fit your needs.